gpaulissen/jython/BLOG.md

 The first and second problem are actually environment problems.
 I needed another program to setup an environment (for instance set environment variables, determine the Maven classpath and change the command line) before launching the robotframework.jar with arguments it recognizes.
 My old friend, script language Perl, came to my rescue.
 The Windows variant Strawberry Perl allows you to create executables based on Perl scripts using the Perl CPAN module Par::packer.

-So the idea is to create an executable named jython.exe that is called from the Eclipse RED editor and that sets up the environment before launching java with the robotframework.jar.
+So the idea is to create an executable named Jython executable that is called from the Eclipse RED editor and that sets up the environment before launching java with the robotframework.jar.

 All the build steps must be automated as well of course and what is more easy to use than good old Ant?
 I really have no idea,  🙂